weakish/gister/README.md

     gister description file.txt ...

-This will create the gist with the provided description, clone the gist repo, put the gistid to clipborad, and open the url in your `x-www-browser`.
+This will create the gist with the provided description, clone the gist repo, and put the gistid to clipborad.

 Note: you must provide gist description, otherwise `gister` will fail.